 Bird Walks are included with Membership or Standard Admission ($8 adults/$4 children ages 3-12).
 Reciprocal privileges honored.
 Please RSVP for upcoming walks (walk-in registrations are accepted).
-COVID-19 protocols will be observed; please refer to our Modified Visitation Plan for details.
+There is construction affecting access to the Gardens, please refer to our Modified Visitation Plan for details.

 For more birding information, events, local knowledge and FUN, check out these resources: